nailedinch/nailedinch/README.md

 ![tumblr_8d3248be64c54838a36ed0913669d623_5726ae61_400](https://github.com/user-attachments/assets/8edafce4-18e7-4a70-9c72-e51b608661ec)

 I can't always read all your pages due to their unavailability in my country.
-So if I come to you, but I'm on your dni or something, gently purr at me, I'm not doing this on purpose
+My vpn has been working like shit lately.
 I follow friends and people with nice skins or profiles.
 My cool rocks collection

 Most of my interests are typology, old games and movies.
 Less often I draw or make an intelligent look by reading super smart niche things.
 I'm too lazy to list it properly